Connect with others who understand.

 The symptoms of multiple sclerosis (MS) can vary from person to person and may change over time.
 But for nearly 70 percent of individuals with MS, symptoms include bowel problems like constipation, diarrhea, incontinence (loss of bowel control), and diverticulitis (inflammation of small pouches that form in the digestive tract).
 Bowel problems can result from MS’ impact on the body or from unrelated issues, including food sensitivities, lack of fiber, or dehydration.

-Many MyMSTeam members report experiencing bowel problems.
-One member said it feels like their days “revolve around the bathroom,” while another noted that bowel issues are “limiting quality of life.”
+Many MyMSTeam members report bowel problems.
+One member said it feels like their days “revolve around the bathroom,” while another noted that bowel issues are limiting their quality of life.

-If you have bowel problems, it’s a good idea to understand what causes them, what the symptoms are, and how you can deal with them.
+If you have bowel problems, it’s a good idea to understand what causes them, what the symptoms are, and how you can manage them.

 What Causes Bowel Problems in MS?

 MS is a chronic autoimmune disease of the central nervous system, which includes the brain and spinal cord.
-In people with MS, the body’s defenders (white blood cells) attack the central nervous system, causing inflammation and stripping nerves of their protective coating (myelin).
+In people with MS, the body’s defenders (white blood cells) attack the central nervous system, causing inflammation and stripping nerves of their myelin (protective coating).

 MS can also prevent the muscles of the pelvic floor from relaxing.
 These muscles help to eliminate waste from the body.
-Additionally, multiple sclerosis may block the gastrocolic reflex.
+Additionally, MS may block the gastrocolic reflex.
 This reflex, which occurs naturally after eating, helps food move through the lower digestive tract.

 Constipation